Stachugit/CatHack/README.md

 | G32 (bottom pin)   | MOSI   | -              |
 | G33 (bottom pin)   | MISO   | -              |

-⚠️Remember to connect CS to GND on the SD card module, otherwise it will not work⚠️
+⚠️ Remember to connect CS to GND on the SD card module, otherwise it will not work. ⚠️

 ## 📥 Installation Guide
 1. Download and flash the firmware using M5Burner.